St. Mary's Purpose is to pursue and recognize heaven on Earth through relationship with God and service to others and one another.

 Children grades 2-5 are welcome to join us in Classroom 1 for stories, crafts, and more.

-Every 1st and third Sundays from 11:30 a.m.-1p.m. from September to May our middle school age children participate in a youth group.
+Every 1st and third Sundays from 11:30 a.m.-1p.m. from September to May our middle school and high school age children (gardes 6 - 12) participate in a youth group.
 Our time together is spent sharing a meal, discussing our faith, and participating in an event, game, or outing.

 Sunday Night Suppers is a collaborative food ministry of Park Ridge churches and the Park Ridge Ministerial Association.
 On Sunday evenings from September to May, members of our community experiencing food insecurity are invited to share a meal together, no questions asked.